rhematt/Snap-Scraper/docs/index.md

 SnapScraper has a fully functional menu.
 Other options include displaying the MIT license, publication information associated with the current release of the tool, information to support the continued development and maintenance and the current development log.
 To access enter the relevant option keys followed by the enter key.

 ## Contributing
 SnapScraper was born out of a discussion in 2017 while in Tallinn Estonia.
 In the spirit of that initial collaboration I'd love for you to help bring this project to its full vision.
-The wiki contains a road map for the codebase including a wishlist of future functionality.
+The [wiki](https://github.com/rhematt/Snap-Scraper/wiki) contains a road map for the codebase including a wishlist of future functionality.

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+Bug reports make the project stronger.
+Please open new issues for any problems encountered.

 ## Dontations
 <p>Dontations are appreciated to help support the continued development, maintenance and upkeep of this product.</p>